rebeccapower/test/index.md

 ## IslandoraCon Programming Committee

 **Are you interested in joining the conference program planning committee?** The upcoming meeting dates and registration for Zoom details can be accessed [using this link](https://us02web.zoom.us/meeting/register/tZElfu2hqTorGNYDda4sqCQyeSPLUbsCd-E9).
 Meetings take place **every other Tuesday, from 2:00 - 3:00 pm EST**.
-You can also visit the [Community page of the newly-launched Islandora website](https://www.islandora.ca/community) to see the most up-to-date listing of events on the Islandora Community Calendar.

 **If you would like to join the program committee, but can’t make this time,** please [write to Donald Moses](mailto:dmoses@upei.ca).